 School Expansion Plans

-As you will have been informed by Kent County Council, they are planning to expand the school to two forms of entry (60 pupils each year group) from September 2018.
+As you will have been informed by Kent County Council, they are planning to expand the school to two forms of entry (60 pupils each year group).
 In the long term this will mean an end to mixed age classes and is a good thing as it will allow the school to provide places for all Marden children as the village expands and more houses are built.

 The proposed new building provides all of the facilities the school need to ensure every child at Marden now and in the future gets the best education they can.
 These include